snps/word-attack/README.md

     * If joining a game, specify the port number that the host is listening on.

-3. Play the game by typing the words that enter the screen as fast as possible (end words by pressing enter).
+3. Play the game by typing the words that enter the screen* as fast as possible (end words by pressing <kbd>Enter</kbd>).
 The game is over when a word reaches the bottom of the screen.
 The player with the highest score wins!

 ![Image of game during play](https://raw.githubusercontent.com/snps/word-attack/master/word-attack.png)

-*Note that the vertical speed of the words will increase during the course of the game.*
+**Note that the vertical speed of the words will increase during the course of the game.*